Using Microsoft Outlook, you can create rules to reply automatically to incoming messages with the Rules Wizard and Out

 Outlook provides no way to quote the original text of a message in an automatic reply rule.
 For that, we have used Email Templates, which can operate in rules as a custom action (except in Outlook 2002).

-Email Responder plugin for Microsoft Outlook is an out-of-office assistant.
-Auto reply with email away message templates.
-Change your status and out-of-office reply templates remotely.
-Change your free-busy status manually (Away, Out of Office, Vacation, Tentative, Custom), according to your Calendar or your Skype availability status.
+Email Responder for Microsoft Outlook is an out-of-office assistant.
+Auto reply with away message templates; change your status and reply templates remotely.
+Change your free-busy status according to your Calendar or your Skype availability status.
 Choose which Calendar to use for the status.
 Turn on or off Email Responder status according to a schedule.
-Choose contacts, to whom you want to automatically reply.
-Or simply do not auto reply to emails containing custom keywords in the email subject.
+Choose contacts to automatically reply to or do not auto reply to emails containing custom keywords in the email subject.
 Windows 8 and Outlook 2013 support.
-Enable MS Outlook auto forward.
-Version 2.30
+Ver.
+2.30

 Exchange/Outlook add-on to create custom replies, forwards, signatures -- inserting any type of boilerplate text into your message.
 Templates are stored in Outlook or Exchange folders and can contain scripting elements (in VBScript or ET's own script language) to build replies that use information from the incoming message.
 Various extensions can handle such tasks as mailing list subscriptions.
 For a rotating quote, download the Rotating Text template.
 Has some issues with Outlook 2002 -- make sure you get the latest update, disable RTF templates, and don't try to use ET as a custom action in Rules Wizard.